ibrevdo/yad2helper/README.md

 # yad2helper

- this Java application can help you to track ads from www.yad2.co.il and help you find the product you want effectively.
+ This Java application can help you to track ads from www.yad2.co.il and help you find the product you want effectively.

  Currently supports apartments and car sections